8 Best Small Guitar Amps (Mini & Micro) in 2019 – Portable for Practice

-This amp is easily one of the best mini amps and is great for quick recording sessions away from home, as well as for practice and street performances.
+This amp is easily one of the best small guitar amps and is great for quick recording sessions away from home, as well as for practice and street performances.

 If you’re a solo acoustic performer, your best bet is to get an amp that can accommodate both your guitar and mic.

 The Roland Mobile AC is designed with acoustic players/singers in mind.
 It is a 5W amp with two speakers.
 It runs on six AA batteries and is rated at 15 hours between battery changes.

 With this amp, you get separate guitar and mic inputs, as well as separate volume controls.
 The master volume and tone knobs are also there.
 The chorus and wide effects are button-activated, while the reverb has a dedicated level knob.
 The Mobile AC also has a stereo input option for added versatility.

 Battery-powered portable amplifiers are often modeled after already existing models.
 While they almost always look the part, they can sometimes have a completely different sound.
 The Orange Micro Crush, however, sounds almost identical to the legendary Orange Crush.

 The Orange Micro Crush is a super-simple amp in the company’s legendary orange color.
 It is a 3W amplifier with analog circuitry.

 This is a two-channel amplifier with clean and overdrive channels.
 The channels share volume and tone controls.
 There are no built-in effects and you can’t connect an MP3 player to jam along with your favorite tunes.
 However, the Micro Crush does come with an onboard tuner and a 3.5mm headphone-out.